-The State should expand support for communities to assess vulnerabilities and encourage regional approaches to understanding and addressing disaster risks.
+The state should expand tools and resources for communities to assess vulnerabilities and encourage regional approaches to understanding and addressing disaster risks.
+These tools and resources should include information about how to integrate nature-based solutions into post-disaster rebuilding.
 The Community Resilience Partnership and Maine Coastal Program provide grants to communities for vulnerability assessments, and to service provider organizations for regional assessments.
-In addition to funding these projects, Maine should develop additional data products that help communities understand future risks, such as sea level rise inundation maps, inland flood maps, and information about other hazards like wildfire and wind.
+In addition to funding these projects, Maine should develop additional data products that help communities understand future risks, such as sea-level rise inundation maps, inland flood maps, and information about other hazards like wildfire and wind.
+The Maine Climate Council provides specific estimates for future sea level rise.
+Similar guidance for other hazards will help community planning and policies.

-Once hazards and vulnerabilities have been determined, communities and regions can delineate high risk areas with resiliency overlay districts using the best available science and data about future conditions.
-These districts can indicate where additional protective measures are needed to protect against a higher risk of specific hazards.
+Once hazards and vulnerabilities have been determined, communities and regions can delineate highrisk areas with resiliency overlay districts using the best available science and data about future conditions.
+These districts can indicate where additional measures are needed to protect buildings and infrastructure against a higher risk of specific hazards, and where to consider not building or removing structures from high-risk areas.
 For example, Portland and South Portland are developing a Coastal Flood Resilience Overlay Zone that will have higher standards for elevating new buildings above the 100-year flood level without having to completely revise existing development codes.
 While overlay districts are commonly used to apply higher standards, they do not have to be regulatory in nature.
-They can also be used to direct investments in critical infrastructure, technical assistance, and incentives for building and developing in ways that reduce adverse impacts over the long term.
+Education and outreach should emphasize how overlay zones can be used to direct investments in critical infrastructure technical assistance, and incentives for building and developing in ways that reduce adverse impacts over the long term.